PJATK-SUM/Akka-tutorial-kotlin/README.md

 ## Additionally

-I am no super expert on kotlin and still trying to master it along with functional programming paradigm, so there almost definitely will be some quirks and misuse of concepts.
+I am no expert on kotlin and still trying to master it along with functional programming paradigms, so there almost definitely will be some quirks and misuse of concepts.
 If you find such or find a way to do something better I will be more then happy to fix it.